home-assistant/home-assistant.io/source/_components/wwlln.markdown

   required: false
   type: integer
 window:
   description: The amount of time before now for which strikes should be considered "active" and shown in the UI.
+Note that a window of less than 1 hour may cause Home Assistant to miss events.
   required: false
   type: time
 {% endconfiguration %}